nellieangelova/Containerized_Pipelines_GA/README.md

 > The isolation of each process that can be seen as a mini-workflow, in an environment with specific tunnings, is very helpful when one needs to organize his/her workflow.
 It is very difficult for a developer to track all the changes made in a big, one-piece project with lots of data, packages and code.
 The **Divide and Conquer** logic here, where a main task is splitted in many sub-tasks running independently, gives a developer the opportunity to:
 * Organize better his/her code depending on the chunk, so having in fact better control over the project.
 * Re-use pieces of code and mini-workflows, that can easily stand on their own as images for specific tasks or participate in the creation of future images.
-* Maintain his/her project much easier, since updating or changing the release of one program wont mean changing the whole project itself.
+* Maintain his/her project much easier, since updating or changing the release of one program won't mean changing the whole project itself.
 Just a piece of it, which can be downloaded, changed, and pushed back in its place in no time.
 Like a piece of Jenga!

 <br>